lucaspiresss/customer-relationship-manager2/README.md

-# customer-relationship-manager
+# Customer Relationship Manager
-Basic web Customer Relationship Manager (API and Client sides)
+This Project is a simple web Customer Relationship Manager (API and Client sides).